 SEO is an extremely broad topic.
 From content & keywords, down to the most in-depth technical audits, there is a wide variety of areas to cover if you want to learn SEO.

-With so many to pick from and conflicting reviews, choosing the right SEO tools can be a bit of a minefield.
+With so many tools and learning resources to choose from, finding the right ones for you can be a bit of a minefield.

 I’m personally a huge fan of Ahrefs and it is the go-to SEO software for a lot of our research and performance monitoring.

-It isn’t cheap, and I personally wouldn’t use it for non-revenue generating websites, but it is packed full of really powerful features and useful tools.
+It isn’t cheap, and I wouldn’t use it for non-revenue generating websites, but it is packed with powerful features and useful tools.

 I much prefer the UI and UX of ahrefs to the likes of SEMRush and Moz, which I’ve both used and have never felt as comfortable interacting with the data.

 Ahrefs keyword research tool is one of the most advanced out there, with loads of options to expand the data or drilldown further.

 As you can see below, web hosting is incredibly competitive with a very high difficulty score (Keyword Difficulty gives an estimate of how hard it is to rank in the top 10 organic search results for a keyword on a 100-point scale).

 Also, ‘web hosting uk’ is a more popular search term than ‘uk web hosting’: